zdenham/redis-ipfs/readme.md

 # Redis IPFS

-Redis backed by IPFS
+Redis backed by IPFS for storing JSON

 - Opinionated but configurable
 - Easy to set up (< 5 minutes)
-- Simple API
+- Simple API based on `node-redis`